Buyer's Guide to Cutting Lasers

 Getting this application specific information isn’t always straightforward because many vendors only offer a limited range of laser technologies.
 As a result, they promote what they have as being optimal for every use, whether it is or not.

 Coherent is one of the world’s largest laser companies, and a global leader in materials and networking, as well.
-We service numerous cutting applications for the industrial, communications, microelectronics, instrumentation markets, and more.
-Most importantly, Coherent manufactures a comprehensive range of cutting lasers, covering virtually every technology currently in use.
+We service numerous cutting applications for medical devices, communications, microelectronics, instrumentation markets, and more.
+Most importantly, Coherent manufactures a comprehensive range of cutting lasers.
 This allows us to provide unbiased recommendations based solely on your unique needs and project requirements.

 But what are your unique needs and project requirements?
 A critical first step in making an informed purchasing decision is properly identifying the considerations that are most significant in your own application.
 Some of the most common of these include: